Application and Service Discovery

 - Secondly, the Discovery Service does not provide a 100% guarantee that Invicti will discover all of your websites.
 If only third-party databases have information related to your website, Invicti can discover and list them.

-- Also, please note that the Discovery Service can find those websites that are public.
+- Also, the Discovery Service can find those websites that are public even if they are not publicly accessible.

 Question: In order to utilize the Discovery Service in Invicti On-Premises, which URL/port should I permit?